Chronic kidney disease

 Tests for CKD

 CKD can be diagnosed using blood and urine tests.
-These tests look for high levels of certain substances in your blood and urine that are signs your kidneys aren't working properly.
+These tests look for high levels of certain substances in your blood and urine that are signs your kidneys are not working properly.

 If you're at a high risk of developing kidney disease (for example, you have a known risk factor such as high blood pressure or diabetes), you may be advised to have regular tests to check for CKD so it's found at an early stage.